StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/specifics-can-only-be-properly-discerned-by-people-themselves/index.md

 ### Third parties should not weigh in on specifics {#third-parties-should-not-weigh-in-on-specifics}

 It's not that simple.
-As discussed above, a third party has no possible hope of knowing the full picture, and for that reason, should refrain from weighing in on specifics.
+As previously discussed, a third party has no possible hope of knowing the full picture, and for that reason, should refrain from weighing in on specifics.

 Have you figured out what it is God is calling you to?
 Perhaps the simplest way to come to a Yes-or-No answer in matters like this is to figure out what you are called to.
 If you are reasonably certain about what God would have of you, then it's just a matter of comparing your parents' wishes against what you feel like you are supposed to do.